 All of this isn’t to say that Newell doesn’t believe in the technology.
 He remains bullish on the promise of VR and thinks that the VR industry can leapfrog any other display technology within the next two years.
 This just means that VR is still in its infant stage of the hype cycle.
 As Benedict Evans put it, “awareness is low, the device needs an umbilical, the content is limited and you can’t see why you should even have the demo unless you’re actually having it.”

-While it’s nice to project based on the potential of VR to take down the TV hegemony, it simply isn’t ready for mass-market adoption just yet, and it may never be if Newell is correct in limiting its use case to hardcore gamers.
+While it’s nice to project based on the potential of VR to take down the TV hegemony, it simply isn’t ready for mass-market adoption just yet, and it may never be if Newell is correct in limiting its Applications to hardcore gamers.